gretelai/gretel-python-client/docs/bigquery/index.rst

 ``bigframes`` directly.
 It is not installed as a dependency of the Gretel SDK.

+**NOTE**: In this module, DataFrame inputs and outputs are BigQuery DataFrame types.

 The BigQuery module integrates with the following Gretel services:

-- BigQuery DataFrames can be used as input to Gretel Synthetic Models such as Navigator Fine Tuning.
+- Gretel Synthetic Models such as Navigator Fine Tuning.
-- BigQuery DataFrames can be used as input to Gretel Transforms which allows for concrete PII redaction and replacement, often as a pre-processing step to model fine-tuning.
+- Gretel Transforms which allows for concrete PII redaction and replacement, often as a pre-processing step to model fine-tuning.
-- BigQuery DataFrames can be used as input to Gretel's Compound AI system: Navigator.
-This allows for the creation of tabular data such as Synthetic Q/A pairs or editing of tables.
+- Gretel's Compound AI system: Navigator.
+Create, edit, and augment tabular data from a natural language prompt.

 **Example Usage**